 Taking part in any of these programs is a great first step toward getting a permanent job with USACE, and they may also provide wonderful skills for any future endeavor.

-For more great articles about the Army, check out the links on the next page.
+For more great articles about the Army, check out the links below.